spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. App Component Structure - `react`, `stateless`, `stateful`, `tech-knowledge`

-   :question: Most components should be **_ and concerned mainly for some part of the app's presentation.
+   ❓ Most components should be **_ and concerned mainly for some part of the app's presentation.
 Few components should be _** and concerned for the app's business logic and controlling presentational components.

    - stateless, stateful ✅
    - eventful, stateless